open-keychain/open-keychain/OpenKeychain/src/main/res/raw/help_changelog.md

 ## 2.4
-<p>Thanks to all applicants of Google Summer of Code 2014 who made this release feature rich and bug free!
+Thanks to all applicants of Google Summer of Code 2014 who made this release feature rich and bug free!
 Besides several small patches, a notable number of patches are made by the following people (in alphabetical order):
-Daniel Hammann, Daniel Haß, Greg Witczak, Miroojin Bakshi, Nikhil Peter Raj, Paul Sarbinowski, Sreeram Boyapati, Vincent Breitmoser.</p>
+Daniel Hammann, Daniel Haß, Greg Witczak, Miroojin Bakshi, Nikhil Peter Raj, Paul Sarbinowski, Sreeram Boyapati, Vincent Breitmoser.

   * New unified key list
   * Colorized key fingerprint